-Author: Version: Date Approved: Review Date: Dogo 2 of 14 E Morris V1 11.03.2020 11.03.2022 Page 2 of 14
+Author: Version: Date Approved: Review Date: 5 R Gill V1 23.05.23 July 24 Page 11 of 16

-- academy directly affect behaviour, attitudes and pupils' well-being in school, then they will be dealt with in accordance with the relevant policy. - 15.2 Where possible the academy will take steps available to ensure that parents and/or external agencies, including the police if appropriate, are made aware.
+- 15.1 GAET and each academy will review any incidents of bullying which take place outside of academy premises and/or hours and will consider using their powers when it is reasonable to do so, and particularly if incidents out of the academy directly affect behaviour, attitudes and pupils' well-being in school, then they will be dealt with in accordance with the relevant policy. - 15.2 Where possible the academy will take steps available to ensure that parents and/or external agencies, including the police if appropriate, are made aware.